netgen-layouts/layouts-sylius/INSTALL.md

 to configure Netgen Layouts with your main layout template, so the fallback keeps working as it should.

-Add the following to your `app/config/config.yml` file to configure the layout:
+Create the `config/packages/netgen_layouts.yaml` file to configure the layout:

 ```
 netgen_layouts:
-    pagelayout: '@MyShop/layout.html.twig'
+    pagelayout: 'templates/shop/layout.html.twig'
 ```

 ## Activate ESI and fragments support

 Netgen Layouts requires that ESI and fragments support is activated in Symfony.
-Add the following to your `app/config/config.yml` file:
+Add the following to your `config/packages/framework.yaml` file:

 ```
 framework: